 What does this have to do with investing?
 As you start doing research into investments — as you should — you might begin to see all kinds of “invitations” popping up on web pages, email, Facebook and other social media accounts.
 You’re ready to make money, so these might be a good way to start.
 Before you dive in, you’ll want to consider these red flag warning signs about investing.

 High return?
 Possible.
 No risk?
 Not likely.
 That makes for a nice headline to draw you in but has no basis in real investing.
 You’ll find investing in opportunities like mutual funds will often have three tiers of risk: low, moderate and high.
 The risk is always there.
 Anyone who tries to tell you otherwise just isn’t telling you the truth.

 Did you hear the story about Apple co-founder Ronald Wayne?
 He sold his stake in the company back in 1976 for a paltry sum of $800.
 Had he tucked away those shares and sat on them, they would be worth around $63 billion.
 You actually might hear this story retold as a sales pitch.
 You can’t miss a “once-in-a-lifetime” opportunity, right?

 Actually, you can.
 If the opportunity is so great, then the sales agent should be able to back it up with dependable facts and research.
 Ask for that and see what happens.

 - Tax-Free Havens Offshore

 Wouldn’t it be great to never pay taxes again?
-That’s not going to happen, especially with investment capitol.
-A broker might suggest setting up an offshore account to insure you won’t be paying taxes, but what happens if that investment tanks?
+That’s not going to happen, especially with investment capital.
+A broker might suggest setting up an offshore account to ensure you won’t be paying taxes, but what happens if that investment tanks?
 Try getting your money back from one of those offshore brokerage firms.
 It’s not going to be easy.
 Of course, you won’t have to worry about paying taxes on money that has disappeared.

 - Overly Slick Sales Materials